Planning family holidays with kids

 Staying healthy can be a challenge when you’re heading overseas.
 Talk to your doctor or a travel clinic about the vaccinations and medications you’ll need for your destination.

 It’s a good idea to get children, particularly young children, immunised well in advance.
-If your child is too young for the necessary vaccinations, consider postponing your trip.
-If your child has a cold, check with your GP that she’s OK to fly.
+If your children are too young for the necessary vaccinations, consider postponing your trip.
+If a child has a cold, check with your GP that it’s OK for them to fly.

 Note: not all immunisations or anti-malarials are suitable for children.